augustogunsch/gobinet/README.md

 Gobinet is the simplest personal knowledge base.
 It recursively generates PDF files to a destination directory from an input directory of LaTeX source files.
 It will generate twice when the source uses BibTeX (in which case it also generates bibliography) or has a table of contents.
+It ignores up-to-date files.

 ## Instalation
 ```